tahoemph/blog-software/content/post/crostini-reset-gui.md

 +++

 Crostini seems to get itself into a spot where it can no longer open the display.
-I havn't tried to root cause this.
+I haven't tried to root cause this.
 But I do know how to reset it.
 This is a pretty big hammer that might be useful when your VM seems to get itself into a bad spot.